max-jayee/max-jayee.github.io/etc/rust.md

   2. At least one of the pointers is being used to write to the data.
   3. There’s no mechanism being used to synchronize access to the data.

+1. At any given time, you can have either one mutable reference or any number of immutable references.
+2. References must always be valid.

 ## Keywords